mianguyen/Emotional-Support-Conversation/README.md

 ## News
-- (2021-04) Collect more conversations with more topics.
-ESConv now contians 1410 conversations with 10 topic problems.
+- (2021-04) We have collected more conversations with more topics.
+ESConv now contians 1,410 conversations with 10 topic problems.
 - (2021-06) Fix bugs of the implementation in orginal paper and update new results.

+- (2021-06) @chujiezheng has integrated the model implementations in his [repo](https://github.com/chujiezheng/UniModel), where he provides a finer tuning and hyper-parameter settings.